Hüma Hatun: Life

 Her son Şehzade Mehmed succeeded the throne as Mehmed II.
 She held the Vâlide Hatun position for two years.
 In 1446, Murad took over the throne again, and Hüma and her son returned to Bursa.
 However, Mehmed succeeded the throne in 1451, after the death of his father, but she never became a Valide Hatun as she died before the accession.
 She was not alive to see the conquest of Constantinople, which became the capital of Ottoman Empire for nearly five centuries, before the Empire was abolished in 1922 and Turkey was officially declared as a republic.

 Death

 She died in September 1449 in Bursa, two years before her son's second accession to the throne.
 Her tomb is located at the site known as "Hatuniye Kümbedi" (Hatuniye Tomb) to the east of Muradiye Complex, which was built by her son Mehmed.
 The quarter where her tomb lies has been known thus far as Hüma Hatun Quarter.

+Issue

+By Murad II, Hüma Hatun had two daughters and a son: